-The Department of Politics offers both Ph.D. and terminal M.A. degrees in Goverment, which includes American Politics and Political Theory, and in Foreign Affairs, which includes Comparative Politics and International Relations.
-In addition, we participate in Joint Masters Programs with the Law and Business schools.
+The Department of Politics offers both Ph.D. and terminal M.A. degrees in Government, which includes American Politics and Political Theory, and in Foreign Affairs, which includes Comparative Politics and International Relations.

 The University of Virginia’s Department of Politics has a number of distinctive strengths and rare qualities that make it a very attractive place to do graduate work.